jmpires/jenkins-test/preDocumentation.md

 Private Key: Choose "Enter directly", then paste the contents of: cat ~/.ssh/jenkins_deploy_key

+# -------------------------------------------------------------------------------------------------------------------------------------------------

+# Jenkins aditional info

+## Nodes
+A node is a Jenkins execution environment, and an agent is a node that Jenkins uses to run builds, tests, or deployments, usually separate from the controller.

++   Build a new node: Manage Jenkins -> Nodes -> New Node -> <Node Name> -> <Permanent agent> -> Create
+    - In the Remote root directory specify a directory, e.g.(could be done after create the new node but before run into the new agent): sudo mkdir -p /opt/<folder=NodeName>
+    sudo chown -R <current linux user>:<current linux user> /opt/<folder=NodeName>
+    -> Save

+    - To activate a node (Remote root directory should be already created and usable): click Node Name -> Status -> <copy the code accordingly the OS and execute it in a terminal window>

++ To use the new node in the Jenkins pipeline code: pipeline {
+    agent { label '<Agent Name' }
+    ... }

+# Step-by-Step repo & pipeline creation
+mkdir jenkins-test && cd jenkins-test

+# TODO

 1. A universal email account for my labs;
 2. Improve current script in folder;